Image

 Health Risks from Pest-Related Hazards

 Technicians may encounter environments with heightened risks of bites, stings, or exposure to diseases carried by rodents, insects, or other pests.
-Working alone amplifies these health risks, especially
+Working alone amplifies these health risks, especially in cases of allergic reactions to bites or stings.

 Read more